 I could have a bad week and just not feel it at all, but if I crush a really good run the runner’s high is exactly what I need at that moment.
 When you run, your brain pumps out two powerful feel-good chemicals, endorphins and endocannabinoids.
 Sounds like some drug, right?
 Chemically, the endocannabinoids your body produces during a run aren’t all that different from marijuana’s mood-altering chemical, THC.
 The most studied mid-run endocannabinoid, called anandamide, was actually discovered when scientists were trying to figure out how pot gets people lit.
 So, there you go.
 Believe it or not – that feeling is amazing.

 Talking about your core

 As you might have seen in some of my pictures I have built a very strong core over the years.
 Your abs do benefit from running as well.
 Running works not only your six-pack rectus abdominis, but also the deeper core muscles including your obliques, erector spinae, and transverse abdominis.
 They are responsible for sucking in your gut, stabilizing your spine, and transferring power between your swinging arms and legs.
 Running benefits statistics show that if you’re consistent with your running training you’ll benefit a lot when it comes down to abs, a strong core and low body fat.

 You can run everywhere

-Another really great benefit from running is that a run always fits in.
-You have to travel a lot because of your job?
-No problem, just bring your running gear and lace up.
+Another really great benefit of running is that a run always fits in.
+Do you have to travel a lot because of your job?
+No problem, just bring your running gear and lace-up.
 You won’t need a gym to get your workout in.
 That’s the good thing about running.
 You don’t need much and it doesn’t cost you much -all you have to invest is in a good pair of running shoes, dedication and consistency.

 Runners are amazing